Kyle-Sch/Kyle-Sch/README.md

 - 👋 Hi, I’m Kyle Schneiderlochner @Kyle-Sch
 - 👀 I’m interested in Learning as much as I can about DevOps and automation.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and Docker.